wpetry/rmbl/README.txt

 RMBLclim Documentation

 This repository contains R utilities for downloading and analyzing climate data.
-Currently support is limited to Unix/Linux machines because of differences in file path handling on Windows.
+Currently support is limited to Unix/Linux machines because of differences in the way file paths are specified by Windows.

 To Do:
 - Document existing functions